QwikDev/qwik/packages/qwik/src/core/api.md

 // @alpha (undocumented)
 export const useSequentialScope: <T>() => SequentialScope<T>;

+// Warning: (ae-incompatible-release-tags) The symbol "useServerMount$" is marked as @public, but its signature references "MountFn" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "useServerMount$" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "useServerMount$" is marked as @public, but its signature references "Resource" which is marked as @alpha
 //
 // @public
-export const useServerMount$: (first: ServerFn) => void;
+export const useServerMount$: <T>(first: ServerFn<T>) => Resource<T>;

+// Warning: (ae-incompatible-release-tags) The symbol "useServerMountQrl" is marked as @public, but its signature references "MountFn" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "useServerMountQrl" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "useServerMountQrl" is marked as @public, but its signature references "Resource" which is marked as @alpha
 //
 // @public
-export const useServerMountQrl: (mountQrl: QRL<ServerFn>) => void;
+export const useServerMountQrl: <T>(mountQrl: QRL<ServerFn<T>>) => Resource<T>;

 // Warning: (ae-forgotten-export) The symbol "UseStoreOptions" needs to be exported by the entry point index.d.ts
 //